 Updates to the Radeon ProRender Autodesk 3ds Max and Maya Plug-ins

 Along with the launch of the Blender plug-in, SOLIDWORKS add-in, and Game Engine Importer beta, we are also updating our existing Radeon™ ProRender plugs-in.
 Both the Autodesk 3ds Max and Maya plug-ins are receiving a number of improvements and new features starting today.

 The biggest improvements would be improved viewport rendering performance so you can work with Radeon™ ProRender in real-time and the ability to assign rendering resources to your GPU and CPU simultaneously.
 In addition, Radeon™ ProRender for 3ds Max, Maya, and Blender now support X-Rite’s Appearance Exchange Format (AxF™), a vendor-neutral scanned material format.
 AxF™ is a standard way to digitally store and share a material’s appearance across PLM, CAD and rendering applications that you can learn more about here.

-To learn more about the Radeon™ ProRender plug-in for 3ds Max and Maya, and download documentation and the plug-in, visit our website or download them directly below.
+To learn more about Radeon™ ProRender for 3ds Max® and Maya®, and download documentation and the plug-ins, click the links below:

 3ds MaxGet the updated Radeon™ ProRender plug-in for 3ds Max®

 MayaGet the updated Radeon™ ProRender plug-in for Maya®